holyshared/Moostrap/README.md

 ### 1. Creation of an initialization module

 In order to use Bootstrap, an initialization module is created first.
-Using Bootstrap.Module, initialization processing is registered and it goes.
+Using **Bootstrap.Module**, initialization processing is registered and it goes.

 Two or more registration is possible for initialization processing.